Characterization of a radiation detector based on opaque water-based liquid scintillator: Results

 \subsection{oWbLS light yield}

-The light yield of oWbLS was measured using the method described in Ref.~\cite{Cumming2019ImprovingScintillators}, in which a large photomultiplier tube views a cuvette of liquid scintillator exposed to gamma rays from $^{137}$Cs.
-The light yield of an unknown scintillator is determined by comparison to a characterized reference.
+The light yield of oWbLS was measured using the method described in Ref.~\cite{Cumming2019ImprovingScintillators}, in which two large photomultiplier tubes view a cuvette of liquid scintillator exposed to gamma rays from $^{137}$Cs.
+The apparatus was a Beckman LS-6500 liquid scintillation counter.
+The gamma rays from $^{137}$Cs interact with the scintillator samples primarily through Compton scattering, which results in a distribution of pulse heights that includes a discernible Compton edge.
+The technique described in Ref.~\cite{Cumming2019ImprovingScintillators} is a way to extract the location of the Compton edge.
+It involves first converting the light output spectrum to a power spectrum, fitting the power spectrum with a function, and then taking the derivative of that function.
+The location of the Compton edge is taken to be the maximum of the derivative of the fitted function.
+The light yield of an unknown scintillator is determined by comparing the location of the Compton edge of the unknown sample to a characterized reference.
 The reference scintillator was linear alkylbenzene (LAB) with 3~g/L of PPO, which has a light yield between 8700~\cite{Buck2019ProductionExperiment} and 11100~\cite{Caravaca2020CharacterizationSeparation} photons/MeV.
 The average of these two values was taken as the reference value for the light yield of LAB+PPO.
 The light yield of oWbLS was determined to be 12000$\pm$2000 photons/MeV.
 This value is consistent with other scintillators based on DIN, such as EJ-309, which has a light yield of 12300 photons/MeV~\cite{EJ-309Technology}.
 The uncertainty is dominated by the range of light yields reported in the literature for the reference scintillator.
 These results are summarized in Table~\ref{table:light_yield}.

 Although oWbLS has a relatively high light yield, the photon population in a LiquidO detector is attritted by several processes before it reaches the photosensor.
 Many of these steps are not optimized in this prototype, and improvements in the efficiencies of each will be the focus of future work.